jstiff/notes_from_learning/Languages/Rust/Traits.md

 ### wikipedia
 - The type system supports a mechanism similar to type classes, called "traits", inspired directly by the Haskell language.
 This is a facility for ad hoc polymorphism, **achieved by adding constraints to type variable declarations**.
+- The object system within Rust is based around implementations, traits and structured types.
+Implementations fulfill a role similar to that of classes within other languages and are defined with the keyword impl.
+Inheritance and polymorphism are provided by traits; they allow methods to be defined and mixed in to implementations.
+Structured types are used to define fields.
+Implementations and traits cannot define fields themselves, and only traits can provide inheritance.